Tawny frogmouth: Conservation and threats

 The conservation status of tawny frogmouths is "least concern" due to their widespread distribution.
-However, a number of ongoing threats to the health of the population are known.
+A number of ongoing threats to the health of the population, though, are known.
 Many bird and mammalian carnivores are known to prey upon the tawny frogmouth.
-Native birds, including ravens, butcherbirds and currawongs, may attempt or steal the protein-rich eggs to feed their own young.
+Native birds, including ravens, butcherbirds, and currawongs, may steal the protein-rich eggs to feed their own young.
 Birds of prey such as hobbies and falcons, as well as rodents and tree-climbing snakes, also cause major damage to the clutches by taking eggs and nestlings.
 In subtropical areas where food is available throughout the year, tawny frogmouths sometimes start brooding earlier in winter to avoid the awakening of snakes after brumation.
 Since 1998, a cluster of cases of neurological disease has occurred in tawny frogmouths in the Sydney area, caused by the parasite Angiostrongylus cantonensis, a rat lungworm.

 Human impact

 Tawny frogmouths face a number of threats from human activities and pets.
 They are often killed or injured on rural roads during feeding, as they fly in front of cars when chasing insects illuminated in the beam of the headlights.
 Large-scale land clearing of eucalypt trees and intense bushfires are serious threats to their populations, as they tend not to move to other areas if their homes are destroyed.
 House cats are the most significant introduced predator of the tawny frogmouth, but dogs and foxes are known to also occasionally kill the birds.
 When tawny frogmouths pounce to catch prey on the ground, they are slow to return to flight and vulnerable to attack from these predators.

 As they have adapted to live in close proximity to human populations, tawny frogmouths are at high risk of exposure to pesticides.
-Continued widespread use of insecticides and rodent poisons are hazardous as they remain in the system of the target animal and can be fatal to a tawny frogmouth that eats them.
+Continued widespread use of insecticides and rodent poisons are hazardous, as they remain in the system of the target animal and can be fatal to a tawny frogmouth that eats them.
 The effect of these toxins is often indirect, as they can be absorbed into fatty tissue with the bird experiencing no overt signs of ill health until the winter, when the fat deposits are drawn on and the poison enters the bloodstream.